-OCP NIC 3.0 Thermal reporting interface is defined on SMCLK/ SMDAT (A7/A8) or NC-SI over RBT depending on implementation methods described in this section.
+The OCP NIC 3.0 thermal reporting interface is defined on the primary connector SMBus or via NC-SI over RBT depending on the implementation method described in this section.

-The implementation of this requirement will improve the thermal management of system and allow baseboard management device to access key component temperature on OCP NIC.
+This requirement improves the system thermal management and allows the baseboard management device to access key component temperatures on an OCP NIC.

-There are 3x methods to implement thermal reporting described in this section:
+There are three defined methods to implement thermal reporting described in this section: emulated thermal reporting, remote on-die sensing and via Platform Level Data Model (PLDM).

-Emulated method and remote on-die sensing method are the 2x methods defined in OCP NIC 2.0.
-Both methods will be treated by baseboard management controller as a TI/TMP421 thermal sensor with slave address 0x3E in 8 bit format.
-SMBus is the thermal reporting interface for these 2x methods.
+Emulated thermal reporting and remote on-die sensing the two methods defined in OCP NIC 2.0 and is used in the current 3.0 spec release.
+In both cases, the BMC treats the temperature sensors as a TI/TMP421 (or equivalent) device.The temperature sensor is accessible at slave address 0x3E/0x3F as the read/write pair in 8-bit format over the SMBus.

-PLDM method is the recommend implementation method of OCP NIC 3.0.
-NC-SI over RBT is the thermal reporting interface for this method.
+The third reporting method is using PLDM.
+This is the recommend implementation for OCP NIC 3.0.
+PLDM uses the NC-SI over RBT as the underlying protocol.

-For OCP NIC with Thermal Design Power > 10 Watts, this implementation of this interface is required.
+A thermal reporting interface is required for all OCP NIC 3.0 complaint cards with a TDP > 10W.

 Thermal reporting interface shall be accessible in AUX(S5) mode, and MAIN(S0) mode.

-Emulated Thermal Reporting (may remove if PLDM is a good replacement for all coming NICs)
+Emulated Thermal Reporting

+Emulated Thermal Reporting requires each OCP NIC 3.0 compliant device to emulate its key temperatures following the TI/TMP421 (or equivalent) register mapping.
+The slave address 0x3E/0x3F as the read/write pair in 8-bit format over the Primary Connector SMBus.

-In this method, OCP NIC should emulate its key temperatures to be accessed from SMBus (A7/A8).
-The emulation should follow TMP421 register mapping.
-Baseboard treats the OCP NIC thermal sensor as TMP421.
-Baseboard BMC controller should use 2x separate reads to obtain the MSB and LSB of temperature data.
-Data obtained is used for system thermal monitoring and fan speed control.
+The baseboard will threat the thermal sensor as a TMP421.
+The baseboard BMC controller must use two separate reads to obtain the MSB and LSB of temperature data.
+This information is used for system thermal monitoring and fan speed control.

-There are two temperatures for TMP421 register mapping, local and remote channel 1.
+There are two temperatures for TMP421 register mapping – remote channel 1 and local.
 Remote channel 1 is typically used to represent key controller temperature of the card.
-Local channel is typically used to represent highest of other key components temperature on the card, such as highest temperature of active cable module.
+This measures the temperature using a remote diode.
+The local channel is typically used to represent highest of other key components temperature on the card, such as highest temperature of active cable module.

-Address of the emulated TMP421 device is fixed at 0x3E in 8bit format.

-An implementation block diagram is shown in Figure 29.
+An implementation block diagram is shown in .

+Figure 33: Block Diagram for Emulated Thermal Reporting